MCD

 Querying MCD with parametric Counterfactual Attributes

 In many design settings, designers may have subjective requirements that are difficult to quantify.
-We demonstrate that MCD can be queried using text-based counterfactual attributes.
-To allow us to calculate the match between a design and a textual attribute, we first render an image of each design candidate, then calculate a text-to-image similarity score using a Contrastive Language Image Pretraining (CLIP) model.
+We demonstrate that MCD can be queried using text-based and image-based counterfactual attributes.
+To allow us to calculate the match between a design and a text/image attribute, we first render an image of each design candidate, then calculate a text-to-image or image-image similarity score using a Contrastive Language Image Pretraining (CLIP) model.

-In this image, we show a map of designs recommended by MCD when given a red road bike as an input design and two text prompts as counterfactual attributes.
+In this image, we show a map of designs recommended by MCD when given a red road bike as an input design and a text prompt and reference image as counterfactual attributes.
 Similarity to the input design is prioritized at the top of the map and relaxed towards the bottom, making designs near the top closely resemble the original bike, but allowing designs towards the bottom to differ more significantly.
 To the left, similarity to the prompt: 'A futuristic black cyberpunk-style road racing bicycle' is prioritized.
-Towards the right, similarity to 'A sturdy compact bright blue mountain bike with thick tires' is prioritized.
+Towards the right, similarity to an image of a blue Fuji Wendigo 1.1 mountain bike is prioritized.

 Querying MCD with Multimodal Counterfactual Attributes